 - Cotton Staples

-Cotton: from boll to fiber
+From cotton boll to cotton fiber

-Cotton has been cultivated for centuries.
+Cotton is considered to be the most important and widely used fiber in our society.
+Covering a massive amount of uses, from clothing to salad dressing, cotton is used in the production of many products for both human and animal consumption.
+Cotton has been farmed and cultivated for centuries.
 Currently, there are five prominent types of cotton being grown commercially around the world.
-They are Egyptian, Sea Island, American Pima, Asiatic and Upland.
-The largest producers of cotton are the United States, China, India, Pakistan, Brazil, and Australia.
-Egypt only produces a single percentage in comparison to these countries.
+They are: Egyptian, Sea Island, American Pima, Asiatic and Upland.
+The largest producers of cotton are the China, India, United States, Pakistan, Brazil, and Australia.
+One of the most luxuries cotton crops is grown in Egypt.
+However, Egypt only produces a single percentage in comparison to these other countries.

 From planting to maturity, it takes 140 days to produce a cotton crop.
 As the plant matures, the fibers within the cotton boll grow and thicken with their primary growth substance, cellulose.
 An average boll is about two inches in diameter and contains 500,000 fibers of cotton.
 Each plant may bear up to 100 bolls.

 During cotton processing, the cotton staples are separated from the cotton seed.
 The staples are dried to reduce moisture and improve the staple quality.
 It is then cleaned to remove bits of leaf, sticks and other foreign matter.
 The raw fiber, called lint, is then compressed into bales, sampled for classification, wrapped and shipped to textile mills.
 The mills produce cotton yarn and cloth by first carding the cotton.
 Carding is the process of pulling the fibers into parallel alignment to form a thin web.
 The web is then combed, which removes impurities and makes the fibers smoother.
 The final step is spinning the fibers to make long, uniform strands.